MicrosoftDocs/learn/learn-pr/language/go-write-test-program/includes/4-project-api.md

 ## Set up an account in memory

-Instead of using a database to persist data, we'll use a memory map for the accounts that we'll create when the application starts.
+Instead of using a database to persist data, we'll use a memory map for the accounts that we'll create when the program starts.
 Additionally, we'll use a map to access the account information by using the account number.

 Go to the `$GOPATH/src/bankapi/main.go` file and add the following code to create the global `accounts` variable and initialize it with an account.
 (This code is similar to what we did when we created the tests previously.)